Plutarco Elías Calles: Service in the Carranza administration

 In 1919, Calles travelled to Mexico City to take up the post of Secretary of Industry, Commerce, and Labor in the government of President Venustiano Carranza, the leader of the Constitutionalist faction that had won the Mexican Revolution.
-Calles's position put him in charge of the Mexican economy, which had been devastated by the fighting during the civil war.
+Calles's position put him in charge of the Mexican economy, which had been devastated by the fighting during the Civil War.
 The two main sources of production, mining, and agriculture, had been severely affected by the fighting.
-The key infrastructure of Mexican railways, which had linked many cities and production sites in Mexico to the national market and to the United States, had been damaged.
+The key infrastructure of Mexican railways, which had linked many cities and production sites in Mexico to the national market and the United States, had been damaged.
 The national currency in Mexico had been replaced by paper money issued by revolutionary factions without backing by specie.
 In response to this, many people used the more stable U.S. paper dollars.
 The lack of currency meant that in agriculture there was no incentive to produce for the market, which led to food shortages.
 In addition, malnourished populations are more vulnerable to disease, and Mexico suffered from the Spanish flu pandemic.
 Calles gained political experience in his months serving in Carranza's government, and his attempt to settle a labor dispute in Orizaba gained him the support of workers there.

 Revolt of the Sonoran generals, 1920

 In 1920, he aligned himself with fellow Sonoran revolutionary generals Adolfo de la Huerta and Álvaro Obregón to overthrow Carranza under the Plan of Agua Prieta.
 Carranza had attempted to choose an unknown civilian, Ignacio Bonillas, the Mexican ambassador to the U.S. as his successor.
 Carranza was forced out of power and died escaping, leaving De la Huerta as interim president.
-De la Huerta then named Calles to the important post of Minister of War.
+De la Huerta then named Calles to the important post of minister of war.